Zaeem-Raza/To-do-list/README.md

 # To-do-list
-A to-do list created using javaScript, html and css.
+A clone of to-do list created using javaScript, html and css.